atsushieno/fluidsynth-midi-service-j/README.md

 ## Scope of the project

 This application is built as a proof-of-concept and dogfooding for fluidsynth Android audio drivers.
+It wouldn't bring best user experiences and features.
+For example, the MIDI player is based on Java (Kotlin) which is not optimal.